stephenlaichaowen/blog--nuxt-content-nuxtjs/README.md

 # Blog buit with @nuxt/content

-> This blog project is built with Nuxtjs latest module - @nuxt/content, it requires no backend to build a blog without a hassle
+> This blog project is built with Nuxtjs latest module - @nuxt/content, it makes a pleasant way of building our own blog.

 ## Technology
 - Frontend: Nuxtjs(@nuxt/content)